Andrew-xyz/docker-django-demo/README.md

 # Docker Django Demo

 Demo repository for a Django Docker implementation.
+Full Docker documentation is available [here](https://docs.docker.com/).

 ## Common Docker Commands

 Docker commands are used to manipulate images and containers on a one-to-one basis.
-These are often used for buil
+These are often used for building images and micro-managing networks at the container level.

 ```yaml
 $ docker ps                                            # Prints to console all running services